-The financial statements have been examined by Deloitte LLP, Chartered Professional Accountants, as appointed by the Lieutenant Governor in Council.
-The independent external auditor's responsibility is to express its opinion on whether the financial statements are fairly presented in accordance with Canadian accounting standards for pension plans.
+The financial statements have been audited by Deloitte LLP, Chartered Professional Accountants, as appointed by the Lieutenant Governor in Council.
+The independent external auditor's responsibility is to express its opinion on whether the financial statements are fairly presented in all material respects in accordance with Canadian accounting standards for pension plans.